Emuellombaard/machine_learing_internship/README.md

 I noticed a few things...

-- To keep your NN from overfitting, use Dropout, otherwise the NN will "get used to trends or memorize the data", in stead of seeing the general trend of things.
+- To keep your NN from overfitting, use Dropout, otherwise the NN will "get used to trends or memorize the data", instead of seeing the general trend of things.

 - Minimize the model's complexity, keep in mind your size of your cross-validation.